 Amazon will usually send a request for feedback 10-15 days after a product has been delivered.
 These emails are basic and lack personality.
 So do yourself a favor as a merchant, and make your call to action email personable and with a clear intent.

 5. Use variables to make emails easy to navigate

 Variables are tools you can incorporate into your emails to make them more navigable, user-friendly, and aesthetically pleasing.
-Feedback Genius has 34 different ones to help you achieve your goals, whether that's greeting a customer by their [[first-name]], adding a [[feedback-link]], or many others.
+Feedback Genius has many variables to help you achieve your goals, whether that's reiterating the items or product ordered by using [[product-name]] or [[product-image]], showcasing links to their order [[order-link]], or many more.

 Pointer: Not every variable is always available.
 For example, [[estimated-arrival]] is only available for FBA orders.
 Also, [[carrier]] and [[tracking-number]] are only available for FBA orders.